DataScientist-GustavoAguiar/Disaster_Response_App/README.md

 ![dist](visuals/Image4.png)

 As we can see the data is highly imbalanced.
-Though the accuracy metric is [high](#acc) (you will see the exact value after the model is trained by grid search, it is ~0.94), it has a poor value for recall (~0.6).
+Though the accuracy metric is [high](#acc) (you will see the exact value after the model is trained by grid search, it is ~0.86), it has a ok value for balanced accuracy (~0.77).
 So, take appropriate measures when using this model for decision-making process at a larger scale or in a production environment.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)